pablo-q/loopback-next/docs/site/Req-res-cycle.md

 #### Controller endpoints

-Controller methods decorated with operation decorators like `@get()`, `@post()`, `@put` etc., create enpoints on the app for the corresponding HTTP verbs.
+Controller methods decorated with operation decorators like `@get()`, `@post()`, `@put` etc., create endpoints on the app for the corresponding HTTP verbs.
 The behavior of these endpoints are entirely dependent on the implementation of the controller method.